dgozen/carousel/README.md

 I made slight changes for mobile layout.

 Although carousels by nature are not very accessible I tried to make it as accessible as I could.
-I tried to keep tp the best practices in mind by:
+I tried to keep to best practices by:
 1. Giving a play/pause button option
 2. Keeping animations to 5 seconds
-3. Clearly writing aria to buttons and turned the carousel in to a section so I could explain what content is being displayed with in it.
+3. Clearly writing aria to buttons, have the aria labels dynamically change to the state of the carousel and also, turned the carousel in to a section so I could explain what content is being displayed with in it.
 4. I chose not to hide the images from the screen readers and instead chose to give it detailed alt tags.
 (The tags in this case are dummy filled but the idea was they would be descriptive :) ) The reason I did this was because during a user test with a screenreader user, she pointed out that she felt much more included when the images were described for her instead of having them blocked off.

 # Getting Started with Create React App